 The dark side of the athleisure industry

 In the 1950s polyester and nylon were seen as the answer to all of our problems.
 No ironing required and very cheap to produce!
 In the 60s synthetic fabrics were starting to be seen as ‘cheap’ and of low quality but it didn’t last long.
 Industry powers got together on a marketing campaign that would cement the market popularity of synthetic fabrics and the increasing durable synthetic blends for years to come.
-Reminds us a little of the tobacco industry!

 Quick production times and cheap materials mean that companies can make huge profit margins on synthetic apparel with the right branding strategy.
 In 2014 it was reported that the production of synthetic fibres had finally surpassed cotton.
 Synthetic fibres now represent almost two-thirds of fibre consumption for apparel, with developing economies relying of synthetic textiles more so than developed economies.